sarch25/File-Integrity-Monitor/README.md

 ## Objective
 [Brief Objective - Remove this afterwards]

-A File Integrity Monitor (FIM) is a security tool that constantly checks files and directories for unauthorized changes.
-It compares the current state of files to a known baseline, alerting users if any discrepancies are detected.
-FIMs are essential for maintaining data integrity and detecting potential security breaches in real-time.

-The File Integrity Monitor (FIM) offers users two primary functionalities: collecting a new baseline or initiating file monitoring with a saved baseline.

-For collecting a new baseline, the program calculates hash values from target files and stores the file|hash pairs in a baseline.txt file.

-When beginning file monitoring with a saved baseline, the program loads the file:hash pairs from the baseline.txt file.
-It then continuously monitors file integrity by looping through each target file, calculating the hash, and comparing it to the baseline.
-If a file's actual hash differs from what is recorded in the baseline, indicating a change or deletion, the user is promptly notified.
-This feature serves as a crucial safeguard against integrity compromises, alerting users to any unauthorized alterations to their files.
+One essential security tool for preserving data integrity and spotting possible security breaches is a File Integrity Monitor (FIM).
+It compares the current state of files and folders with a specified baseline, continuously scanning them for illegal changes.
+With this real-time monitoring feature, users may quickly spot any inconsistencies and take the necessary steps to reduce security threats.

+The two primary features of the PowerShell Script-created File Integrity Monitor (FIM) are gathering a fresh baseline and starting file monitoring using a saved baseline.
+The tool computes hash values from target files and saves them in a baseline.txt file in order to gather a fresh baseline.
+The application loads the file:hash pairs from the baseline.txt file and starts file monitoring with a saved baseline, continuously checking the integrity of the file.
+Users are alerted right away in the event that any differences are found, such as deletions or modifications, offering a vital safeguard against integrity breaches.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- The importance of continuous file monitoring in maintaining data integrity and detecting security breaches
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- How to establish a baseline for file integrity monitoring and compare it against current file states
+- The significance of prompt notifications in responding to unauthorized file changes and preserving data integrity.

 ### Tools Used
 [Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- File Integrity Monitor (FIM) software
+- Baseline.txt file for storing hash values
+- Hash calculation algorithm for file comparison
+- PowerShell scripting for FIM implementation

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc